spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

-2. Select the project or tenant ppppp imported the cluster profile.
+2. Select the project or tenant where you imported the cluster profile.

 3. From the left **Main Menu**, select **Profiles**.